Nightrose2016/Nightrose2016.github.io/_posts/2019-12-11-making_a_coding_enviroment_for_flatiron_in_ubuntu_and_other_apt_based_linux.markdown

 `$ \curl -sSL https://get.rvm.io | bash -s stable` almost there `source ~/.rvm/scripts/rvm` and finally run `$ rvm use 2.6.3`

 And now ruby is installed.
-So what is left is a few required gems (atleast for flatiron and installing our IDE)
+So what is left is a few required gems (atleast for flatiron and installing our IDE) and to instal and set up Git

 install the following gems
 `gem install rails` and `gem install bundler`